tylerdallinga/qa-enter-wanted/README.md

 Development on the application has been focused only on completing the form and validations, stylistic concerns are not being addressed at this time.

-The requirements are as follows for each field:
+### The requirements are as follows for each field, and the results:

 * Header: Required, 9-19 characters in length, any allowed
 * MKE: Required, 2-4 alpha/special characters in lenth